 Today’s post – How I Live in a 400 Sq.
 Ft.
 House – is by my wonderful staff writer Jordann.
 Enjoy!
 Also, if you are a new reader, please don’t forget to read my posts on my awesome extra income series.
-I’m currently making around $8,000 per month from my extra income, and plan on leaving my day job to pursue my passion.

-Last week’s post about how I’m not always a minimalist got a lot of responses to the fact that I live with my fiance, my dog and my cat, in a 400 sq. ft. house.
+Last week’s post about how I’m not always a minimalist got a lot of responses to the fact that I live with my fiance, my dog and my cat, in a 400 square foot house.
 Really, it’s more of a cottage.
 The story of how I came to live in this house is one of luck and a good relationship with relatives.

 You can check out the whole story here about why I live in this minimalist house.
 The bottom line is: By living in this small space, I’ve been able to reduce my rent to $100 per month plus utilities, which has enabled me to pay off $27,000 of debt in 17 months.

 That said, living in such a small space with so many other creatures isn’t easy, even for a minimalist like me.
 Sure, the sacrifice is worth it for the monetary gain, but it can get stressful at times living in a minimalist house.

 There are a lot of problems that come along with small space living, so if you’re thinking about down sizing in order to save a little money or live somewhere more desirable, here are a few of my tips so that you can successfully live in a minimalist house.

 As much as I love things like having a home gym, painting, and having an expansive indoor plant collection, I had to give up these hobbies when I moved into a smaller space that couldn’t accommodate all of that stuff.